 Then click the Add route button at the bottom to save the route.
 Send another message from your Dash using the Serial Monitor.
 You will receive an email with the text and metadata for that message!

-This guide has covered the very basics of Hologram’s hardware, network, and cloud services.
-Our main documentation site has extensive information about all of these topics.
-For additional help, browse topics or ask a question at the Hologram Support Community!
+This guide has covered the basics of Hologram’s hardware, network, and cloud services.
+Our main documentation site has more detailed information about these topics.
+For more help, browse topics or ask a question at the Hologram Support Community!